feathers-plus/generator-feathers-plus/docs/get-started/README.md

 #### Arrays of distinct foreign keys

-The above syntax cannot handle several needs we may have.
+The above syntax alone cannot handle several needs we may have.
-First, we may have an array of foreign keys:
+First, we may need an array of distinct foreign keys:

 <collapse hidden title="An array of foreign keys">